jrladd/CIS241/assignments/_posts/2022-11-17-presentation.md

 ## Responding to Videos

 In addition to making a video presentation, you will watch and respond to the videos made by your peers.
-Before class on Thursday 1 Dec. and Tuesday 6 Dec., you will watch the videos on the schedule for that day (see Sakai for the [presentation schedule](https://sakai.washjeff.edu/access/content/group/25083-CIS-241-01-2022FAL/PresentationSchedule.txt)).
+Before the final exam session, you will watch the videos on the schedule for that day (see Sakai for the [presentation schedule]()).
 After watching a video, you will write down the following for each one.

 1. One substantive similarity between the presenter's project and your own.
 2. One question you have about the project.